avisek2018/AzureML_MLflow_AzureDB/README.md

 After we execute the above code we can go to Azure ML workspace and verify the model registry.

 ![Model Registry](Images/model_registry.JPG?raw=true)

+Thanks a ton to Microsoft Learning for some of the images and code segments.